guardian/dotcom-rendering/dotcom-rendering/docs/important-files.md

 ### window-guardian.ts

 This file generates the DCR Guardian browser config, and will populate the array of atom elements that were defined in index.d.ts.
-The generic [blockElementWithIndex function](https://github.com/guardian/dotcom-rendering/blob/main/src/model/window-guardian.ts#L72) will produce the array of elements given the full list of [CAPI.blocks, the model type and the name of the atom index field](https://github.com/guardian/dotcom-rendering/blob/main/src/model/window-guardian.ts#L190).
+The generic [blockElementWithIndex function](https://github.com/guardian/dotcom-rendering/blob/main/src/model/window-guardian.ts#L72) will produce the array of elements given the full list of [CAPIArticle.blocks, the model type and the name of the atom index field](https://github.com/guardian/dotcom-rendering/blob/main/src/model/window-guardian.ts#L190).

 ### ArticleRenderer.tsx